jdbeutel/ics699-docs/statusReport/statusReport-2014-04thru09.md

 Clicking anywhere on the row of a contact expands it to display its details.
 Several users tried to do that on the prototype, overlooking the row's expand/collapse button.
-Any number of them can be expanded at the same time.
+Any number of contacts can be expanded at the same time.
 Each has name details that can be further expanded.
 Each expanded part can be edited and saved independently.
+The new design does not need to indicate which contacts can be edited, because all the contacts that the user can see will be her own personal copies of them.

 Before finishing the conversion of my original prototype, I started adding the editing of contacts, because it had such